Lumberjack + Jill Shower

 This is probably the most fun I've ever had party-planning.
-My mom and I, along with several ladies hosted a couples shower for my soon-to-be-married friends, Nathan & Kat.
-"Lumberjack" is a nickname Kat gave Nathan years ago, so when my Mom and I saw this shower on Pinterest, we were inspired!
+My mom and I, along with several ladies hosted a couples shower for my soon-to-be-married long-time childhood friends.
+"Lumberjack" is a nickname she gave him years ago, so when my Mom and I saw this shower on Pinterest, we were inspired!
 Once I designed the invites, the theme was set.
 We were on the search for any and all things plaid, pine and burlap!

 The Sunday School room we used for the shower had these really great cabinets and shelves.
 The dark colors worked so well and when the plaid was tacked to the wall, it changed the look of the whole room.

 For each table, we draped brown packing paper across and taped it underneath.
 Then, we added round tree stumps (cut from an actual tree), faux sunflowers and white daisies, paper hearts and mason jars with tea lights.

 For the shleves, we framed pictures of the couple with paper-mache frames from Michaels.
 Borrowing from my wedding, we also placed tin cans & milk bottles.
 Red candles helped add some color, coordinating with the cups & accents.